Smoke Detector Regulations NSW

 Having smoke detectors in your home will act as a potentially lifesaving warning system.
 Without smoke alarms, you run the risk of not giving you and your family enough time to escape in the event of a fire.
 Even if you are a light sleeper, you can become overwhelmed by smoke before you get the chance to wake up.

-Regardless of how you feel about the effectiveness of smoke detectors, the law requires that you have a suitable number of detectors in your home.
+Regardless of how you feel about the effectiveness of smoke detectors, there are smoke alarm laws that require that you have a suitable number of detectors in your home.
 As a New South Wales citizen, you have a responsibility to occupants of both your property and any surrounding properties in the event of a fire.

 Types of Fire and Smoke Detectors

 When choosing smoke and fire detectors the size of your property is important.
 Hard wired smoke detectors are the most reliable as they use your home electricity as a primary source of power.
 In the event of an electrical outage, hard-wired detectors use a battery for backup power.
 Alternatively, you can use smoke detectors that are powered by a battery alone.